Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation-types.md

 keyFrames.Add( 1.0f, Vector3( 100.0f, 100.0f, 100.0f ) );
 ```

-Next, you can add the key frames to your animation.
+Next, you can add the key frames to your animation:

 ```
 _animation.AnimateBetween(_imageView, "Size", _keyFrames, 4000, 6000, Animation.Interpolation.Linear);
 ```

-When you play the animation, NUI animates the position of `view1` between the specified key frames.
-The `view1` animates from (10.0f, 10.0f, 10.0f) to (200.0f, 200.0f, 200.0f) for 70% of the animation time, and spends the remaining time animating back to (100.0f, 100.0f, 100.0f).
+When you play the animation, NUI animates the position of `view1` between the specified key frames. `view1` animates from (10.0f, 10.0f, 10.0f) to (200.0f, 200.0f, 200.0f) for 70% of the animation time, and spends the remaining time animating back to (100.0f, 100.0f, 100.0f).

-The advantage of specifying a key frame at 0% is that regardless of where the `view1` is, it starts from position (10.0f, 10.0f, 10.0f).
-If `AnimateTo()` is used, then the start position is the `view1`'s current position.
+The advantage of specifying a key frame at 0% is that regardless of the position of `view1`, it starts from (10.0f, 10.0f, 10.0f).
+If `AnimateTo()` is used, then the start position is the current position of `view1`.

-The following comprehensive example of key frame use is taken from `FocusEffect.cs`:
+The following comprehensive example of using key frame is taken from `FocusEffect.cs`:

 ```
 focusData.ImageItem.Size = new Size(100.0f, 100.0f, 0.0f);